-Council's approach to development of the MERI Plan for the Manning River Estuary and Catchment included the following steps:
+Council's approach to development of the MERI program for the Manning River estuary and catchment included the following steps:

-- Examining current understanding to inform decisions at subsequent steps, MidCoast Council developed conceptual models of how the Manning River Estuary and Catchment waterway systems work, the issues they face and how to manage them. - Defining community values and management objectives - community values and more specific management goals (including level of protection) were defined for the Manning River Estuary and Catchment at stakeholder involvement workshops (refer to Section 2). - Defining relevant indicators - indicators were selected for relevant pressures identified for the system, the associated stressors and the anticipated ecosystem receptors. - Determining water quality guideline values - MidCoast Council determined the water quality guideline values for each of the relevant indicators required to provide the desired level of protection to meet the management goals of the Manning River Estuary and Catchment. - Implement management strategy MidCoast Council developed this MERI Plan to document its approach to achieving the water quality objectives and the environmental monitoring programs for implementation.
+- Examining current understanding to inform decisions at subsequent steps, MidCoast Council developed conceptual models of how the Manning River estuary and catchment waterway systems work, the issues they face and how to manage them - Defining community values and management objectives community values and more specific management goals (including level of protection) were defined for the Manning River estuary and catchment at stakeholder involvement workshops (refer to Section 2) - Defining relevant indicators indicators were selected for relevant pressures identified for the system, the associated stressors and the anticipated ecosystem receptors - Determining water quality guideline values MidCoast Council determined the water quality guideline values for each of the relevant indicators required to provide the desired level of protection to meet the management goals of the Manning River estuary and catchment - Implement management strategy MidCoast Council developed this MERI program to document its approach to achieving the water quality objectives and the environmental monitoring programs for implementation.

 This approach was based on the principles and guidelines of the National Water Quality Management Strategy (NWQMS 2018), with regard to the Australian and New Zealand Guidelines for Fresh and Marine Water Quality (ANZG 2018).
-The focus of the approach is on maintaining existing water quality, identifying where management and/or remediation actions may be required and to measure the effectiveness of these actions.
+The focus of the approach is on maintaining existing water quality, identifying where management and/or remediation actions may be required and measuring the effectiveness of these actions.